-Origination Authorised by Policy Date Review Date Dago E of 10 PHA Exec Team Mar 2022 Mar 2024 Page 5 of 10
+Origination Authorised by Policy Date Review Date Page 5 of 10 NCH Exec Team Mar 2024 Mar 2027 ruge 3 0j 10

-- Ensuring written records are updated in the fire risk assessment action plan and the fire log book:- - All fire safety defects - Action taken to rectify those defects - The signing off of defects when cleared - Contact and inform the Director of Operations on the following occasions: - Any threat to means of escape or fire detection system - That on handover of responsibility to a deputy or acting person-in-charge, that person is aware of the legal duty to provide supervision of premise fire procedures in the event of a fire or false alarm situation. - Ensuring all fire safety related records are available for inspection by the Fire Service at any reasonable time. - Report to estates and keep progress records of any building or equipment defect/risk that has an effect on fire safety. - Co-ordinate and direct staff in the event of a fire in accordance with the premise emergency - Procedures and evacuation plan. - Ensure local emergency action plans are developed and brought to the attention of staff.
+- Ensuring written records are updated in the fire risk assessment action plan and the fire log book:- - All fire safety defects - Action taken to rectify those defects - The signing off of defects when cleared - Contact and inform the Director of Finance & Operations on the following occasions: - Any threat to means of escape or fire detection system - That on handover of responsibility to a deputy or acting person-in-charge, that person is aware of the legal duty to provide supervision of premise fire procedures in the event of a fire or false alarm situation. - Ensuring all fire safety related records are available for inspection by the Fire Service at any reasonable time. - Report to estates and keep progress records of any building or equipment defect/risk that has an effect on fire safety. - Co-ordinate and direct staff in the event of a fire in accordance with the premise emergency - Procedures and evacuation plan. - Ensure local emergency action plans are developed and brought to the attention of staff.